apache/nuttx/README.txt

   Other C-Library Header Files.

+    When a GCC toolchain is built, it must be built against a C library.
+    The compiler together with the contents of the C library completes the C language definition and provides the complete C development environment.
+NuttX provides its own, built-in C library.
+So the complete, consistent C language definition for use with NuttX comes from the combination of the compiler and the header files provided by the NuttX C library.

+    When a GCC toolchain is built, it incorporates the C library header files into the compiler internal directories and, in this way, the C library really becomes a part of the toolchain.
+If you use the NuttX buildroot toolchain as described below under under "NuttX Buildroot Toolchain", your GCC toolchain will build against the NuttX C library and will incorporate the NuttX C library header files as part of the toolchain.

-    Some toolchains are built with header files extracted from a C-library distribution (such as newlib).
-These header files must *not* be used with NuttX because NuttX provides its own, built-in C-Library.
-For toolchains that do include built-in header files from a foreign C- Library, NuttX must be compiled without using the standard header files that are distributed with your toolchain.
-This prevents including conflicting, incompatible header files (such as stdio.h).
+    If you use some other, third-party tool chain, this will not be the case, however.
+Those toolchains were probably built against some other, incompatible C library distribution (such as newlib).
+Those tools will have incorporated the incompatible C library header files as part of the toolchain.
+These incompatible header files must *not* be used with NuttX because the will conflict with definitions in the NuttX built-in C-Library.
+For such toolchains that include header files from a foreign C-Library, NuttX must be compiled without using the standard header files that are distributed with your toolchain.
+    This prevents including conflicting, incompatible header files such as stdio.h.

+    The math.h and stdarg.h are probably the two most trouble some header files to deal with.
+These troublesome header files are discussed in more detail below.

   Header Files Provided by Your Toolchain.